op-rs/.github/profile/README.md

 ![anton](https://github.com/anton-rs/.github/assets/21288394/53f91546-7a4c-4626-8112-901345958c85)

 [Anton Systems](https://anton.systems) is a open-source research collective with a mission to build high quality software for large scale decentralized systems.
-Membership is informally selective and maximally efficient.

-We take a first-principles approach for building new software given the extreme dynamic nature of decentralized environments.
-That said, we develop our own software we enjoy using and make no claims to a neutral preference.
+Contributors will be elected retroactively based on their overall contributions.
+That said, the intent is to be as open and accessible as possible while maintaining high level of rigor.

+We operate under a few principles:

+- The software that we build is the software that we use.
+- There is no expectation for preferential treatment.
+- The dynamic nature of decentralized systems often requires a first-principles approach.
+- _All our rust are belong to you._

-[anton-rs](https://anton.vercel.app/) is the selected name for our Github Organization to demonstrate our preference to build robust software in [rust](https://www.rust-lang.org/).
-All of our code, architectures, and otherwise intellectual property is developed under the [MIT License](https://opensource.org/license/mit/).
-We illicite feedback but make no guarantees for changes.
+[anton-rs](https://github.com/anton-rs/) is the selected name for our Github Organization to make explicit our preference to build robust software in [rust](https://www.rust-lang.org/).
+All of our code, architectures, and otherwise intellectual property is developed under the [MIT License](https://opensource.org/license/mit/) with the exception of external adaptations or "forks".
+We strongly encourage and elicit feedback.

-_All our rust are belong to you._

 We currently work on and have developed or helped develop:
 * [op-reth](https://github.com/refcell/reth): Support for [Optimism](https://www.optimism.io/) in the [reth](https://github.com/paradigmxyz/reth) execution client.